ariebovenberg/whenever/README.md

 *Whenever* helps you write **correct** and **type checked** datetime code.
 Mistakes become <span style="text-decoration: underline; text-decoration-color: red; text-decoration-style: wavy">red squiggles</span> in your IDE, instead of bugs in production.
 It's also **way faster** than other third-party libraries—and usually the standard library as well.
+If performance isn't your top priority, a **pure Python** version is available as well.

   <p align="center">
     <picture align="center">